ldsouza/ldsouza.github.io/_posts/2017-10-7-O365-updates-from-ignite.md

 ![Image]({{ site.url }}/images/blog/whats-new-ignite-2017/1.jpg)

 A large organizations connect their Modern Workplace with One Drive and SharePoint and their growth and adoption rate is phenomenal.
+Here are some metrics below that indicate their momentum.

 ![Image]({{ site.url }}/images/blog/whats-new-ignite-2017/2.JPG)